rkulla/dotfiles/README.md

 ## Raycast

-brew install raycast is great and replaces Karabiner elements for me, and more.
+`brew install raycast` great, even for free and replaces Karabiner elements for me, and more.

 Raycast shortcuts: